jackkoenig/mill-multi-project/README.md

 This is an example project for illustrating a specific case of multi-project build with mill.

+See Pull Requests for attempts to make this work! https://github.com/jackkoenig/mill-multi-project/pulls

+[One of them even works](https://github.com/jackkoenig/mill-multi-project/pull/2) although it has some issues.

+## Problem Statement

 In this example, we have 3 projects: `top`, `bar`, and `foo`.

 1. `foo` has no dependencies and can be compiled and run on it's own